 TOGAF certification, which is widely recognized and enhances skills in enterprise architecture.

-Google Professional Cloud Architect, which focuses on designing and managing secure cloud services solutions.
+Google Professional Cloud Architect, a Google Cloud certification that focuses on designing and managing secure cloud service solutions.

 AWS Certified Solutions Architect, which emphasizes best practices for designing applications on AWS.